 The Dempster Highway, also known as Yukon Highway 5 and Northwest Territories Highway 8, is a highway in Canada connecting the Klondike Highway in Yukon with Inuvik, Northwest Territories, on the delta of the Mackenzie River.
 The route crosses the Peel and Mackenzie Rivers with a combination of seasonal ferry service and ice bridges.
 The highway was named after Inspector William J.D.
 Dempster, who served with the Mounted Police from 1897 to 1934.
 The Dempster Highway—Canada’s first all-weather road to cross the Arctic Circle—was officially opened in August 1979.

 However, in November 2017, a year-round road connection from Inuvik to Tuktoyaktuk opened as the Inuvik-Tuktoyaktuk Highway.
 This created the road link connecting the Canadian road network to the Arctic Ocean.
-Before 2017, Touktuyoktuk wasn’t accessible by road and by car.
+Before 2017, Touktuyoktuk wasn’t accessible by road or by car.

-Because we traveled all Dempster Highway to Inuvik and Inuvik-Tuktoyaktuk Highway, we give you a comprehensive guide to this adventure.
+Because we traveled all of Dempster Highway to Inuvik and Inuvik-Tuktoyaktuk Highway, we give you a comprehensive guide to this adventure.
 For simplicity, we refer to the entire route to the Arctic Ocean as the Dempster Highway because that name is the most widely used.

 How long is Dempster Highway?